wvhulle/nu-lint/README.md

 # nu-lint

-A static analysis tool for Nushell scripts.
+A static analysis tool for [Nushell](https://www.nushell.sh/) scripts.

+Can detect stylistic issues in Nushell code and suggest improvements.
+Complementary to the basic checks by [nu-check](https://www.nushell.sh/commands/docs/nu-check.html).

 ## Installation

-Once published to crates.io:
+From crates.io:

 ```bash
 cargo install nu-lint